CSC211-URI/CSC211-URI.github.io/readme.md

 ---
 To submit your solution to Gradescope, simply select the files you wish to submit and use the "drag and drop" option.
 Name your files `main_q.cpp`, `main_q.py`, or `main_q.java` where `q` is the question number you are solving.
 Your programs will be automatically graded.
 For each of the questions you either pass the test cases (full points) or not (zero points).

-For example, to submit a solution to question one in the CSC 212-Self Assessment the file you would submit would named:
+For example, to submit a solution to question#01 in the CSC 212-Self Assessment, the file you would need to submit should be named:

 * `main_1.cpp` for C++
 * `main_1.java` for Java